tsaqif06/SIMASFramework/README.md

 Here's why:

-- To help user developing website more easier
+- Developed to streamline web development processes and ensure code consistency
-- So that this framework can last a long time, because it uses native PHP
+- Built with Native PHP to ensure long-term maintainability and minimal dependencies
-- Used by employees of PT.
-Tiga Pilar Garuda
+- Successfully implemented as a core structure for several internal web projects at PT Tiga Pilar Garuda

 <br>